Seeing new depths: Three-dimensional flow of a free-swimming alga

+The 3D flow structures also likely influence interactions between an alga and solid surfaces \cite{Durham_2009_algae}, as well as interactions among multiple algae \cite{Pooley_2007_scattering,Muller_2016_scattering}---processes that inherently occur in three dimensions.
+Moreover, the flow field revealed in our study exhibits complex 3D shear profiles (Figs.~\ref{fig:figure3} and \ref{fig:figure4}) that are expected to induce nontrivial rheological responses in non-Newtonian fluids, thereby affecting microbial locomotion in complex media \cite{Qin_2015_viscoelastics,Li_2017_simulation}.
+Elucidating how 3D flows mediate cell–wall and cell–cell interactions and modify cellular dynamics in heterogeneous environments, represents an exciting direction for future research.

-Although digital in-line holography is a well-established imaging technique, it had not previously been applied to capture the 3D flow fields of swimming microorganisms, owing to the formidable challenges involved.
-We have developed a series of protocols to overcome these obstacles (Appendix C).
-The success of our experiments demonstrates the strong potential of the technique for measuring the 3D flow fields of free-swimming microorganisms with diverse gaits, instilling confidence in its broader application to microbiology research.
-This advance adds a powerful tool to our arsenal for the comprehensive characterization of the hydrodynamic environment surrounding a living cell.
+Our pilot study of the 3D flow field of a freely swimming alga provides only a glimpse into the intricate fluid dynamics occurring at microscopic scales.
+Although digital in-line holography is a well-established imaging technique, it had not previously been applied to capture the 3D flow fields of swimming microorganisms.
+Our measurements demonstrate the potential of this technique for measuring the 3D flow fields of free-swimming microorganisms with diverse gaits, supporting its broader use in microbiology and biophysics research.